 The Company has an investment in a privately held company over which the Company exercises no control or significant influence.
-The fair value of the investment at December 31, 2022 was estimated using a market-based approach with primarily unobservable inputs, including the comparable enterprise value to revenue multiples discounted for considerations such as the lack of marketability and other differences between the comparable peer group and the privately held company.
+The fair value of the investment at December 31, 2023 was estimated using a market-based approach with primarily unobservable inputs, including the comparable enterprise value to revenue multiples discounted for considerations such as the lack of marketability and other differences between the comparable peer group and the privately held company.
 Revenue multiples were selected from comparable public companies based on, industry, size, target markets, and other factors that the Company considers to be reasonable.
-The comparable enterprise value to revenue multiple was applied to the trailing twelve months actual revenues of the privately held company to determine the enterprise value of the privately held company.
-Once the enterprise value of the privately held company was determined the net debt was removed (total debt less cash) and the remaining equity value was allocated to the capital of the privately held company in order of ranking (e.g., preferred shares, common shares).
-At December 21, 2021, the Company valued this investment using a market-based approach with primarily unobservable inputs, including but not limited to non-binding offers entertained by the privately held company.
-The Company changed its method of estimating the fair value of this investment because of a greater availability of market comparable data.
-At December 31, 2022, the fair value was estimated to be \$1,011 (December 31, 2021 - \$1,062) and is a level 3 fair value measurement.
-A 20% change in the estimated value of the investment would impact net income by approximately \$202.
+The comparable enterprise value to revenue multiple was applied to the trailing twelve months actual revenues of the privately held company to determine the enterprise value of the privately held company was determined the net debt was removed (total debt less cash) and the remaining equity value was allocated to the capital of the privately held company in order of ranking (e.g., preferred shares, common shares).
+At December 31, 2023, the fair value was estimated to be \$849 (December 31, 2022 - \$1,011) and is a level 3 fair value measurement.
+A 20% change in the estimated value of the investment would impact net income by approximately \$170.